 Evidence of acts of ownership is admissible on an issue as to the title or boundaries to property1.
 Under this rule, evidence has been admitted of such acts as fishing a river or pond2, felling a tree3, preventing persons from trespassing4, maintaining a ditch5, and perambulation of a manor by the lord, even in the absence of anyone on behalf of the rival claimant6.

-Ancient documents coming from the proper custody7 and purporting on the face of them to show exercise of ownership, such as leases8, licences in the nature of leases9, or documents showing that a person in possession
+Ancient documents coming from the proper custody7 and purporting on the face of them to show exercise of ownership, such as leases8, licences in the nature of leases9, or documents

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL